Thammasat University: Expansion

 During the 1980s, Thammasat University built a new campus at Rangsit to house the new Faculty of Science and Technology.
 It accepted its first students in 1985.
 The Faculty of Engineering opened at Rangsit in 1989, followed by the Faculty of Medicine in 1990.
 By the late-1990s, all first year students were studying at Rangsit.
 At present almost all undergraduate classes are taught at Rangsit, the exceptions being some international English language programmes and some special programmes.
 Graduate degree classes are still taught at Tha Phra Chan.

 The Rangsit campus was chosen as one of the venues for the 1998 Asian Games.

 Thammasat University is a member of "Links to Asia by Organizing Traineeship and Student Exchange" (LAOTSE), a network of universities in Europe and Asia.
 Regional cooperation is maintained by means of the Greater Mekong Sub-region Academic and Research Network.

 Seal

 The seal depicts the centerpiece of the Democracy Monument, Bangkok, which itself honours the Thai Constitution of 1932.
-It is superimposed on a Dharmacakra, or 'wheel of law', symbolising the Dharmaśāstra, the university's name in Sanskrit.
+It is superimposed on a Dhammacakka, or 'wheel of law', symbolising the Dharmaśāstra, the university's name in Sanskrit.

 Campuses

 Thammasat University has two campuses in the Bangkok Metropolitan Area, Tha Phra Chan and Rangsit.
-There are four regional campuses: Lampang, Pattaya, Udon Thani, and Narathiwat.
+There are two regional campuses: Lampang and Pattaya.